rijs/fullstack/README.md

 <a name="api-ripple" href="#api-resource">#</a> __ripple__(_name_)

-This will retrieve the latest value of the resource stored against the provided _name_.
+This will return the latest value of the resource stored against the provided _name_.
 Same on client and server.

 <br><a name="api-db" href="#api-db">#</a> ripple.__db__(_config_)